NFL power rankings experts typically focus on wins and losses, but the real difference-maker operates quietly in training rooms throughout the league.

 Enhance Preventive Care

 Wearables enable the shift from reactive to proactive healthcare by identifying early warning signs of health deterioration.
-For instance, subtle changes in heart rate variability or sleep patterns might indicate the onset of illness days before clinical symptoms appear.
+For instance, subtle changes in heart rate variability or sleep patterns can reveal risks early on, while tools like a MAP calculator help assess blood flow and cardiovascular health before symptoms become noticeable.

 Improve Chronic Disease Management